leahiel/Primitive-StoryFormat/Scope-Document.md

 Because exporting to EPUB is the most critical feature of Primitive, all considerations should be made in regards to this.
 For instance, when parsing the Twine HTML story data, line breaks should be removed and each paragraph should be placed within a `<p>` HTML element.

+There's a lot of adding Custom Attributes to HTML Elements.
+TME suggested that it may be wise to give these Custom Attributes a prefix, so that they don't interfere with feature Twine attributes.

 ### 0.1 Author Experience: